wupmemo/fullstack-take-home/README.md

 ### Notes and recommendations

+- Frontend : ReactJS (TypeScript)
+- Backend : Node.js (TypeScript);
-- We use ReactJS and AWS Node.js SDK with Serverless architecture; However, you are free to dockerize your app.
+- It is your descretion to dockerize your app.
-- Unless informed otherwise, use the above technology stacks for this exercise.
 - This is an API based application.
 - The project structure is up to your decision.
 - You are recommended to use git commits in a logical manner to demonstrate the development progress.